ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 ## Behavior

+`amp-live-list` provides instant content updates from the client.
+Depending on implementation,
-`amp-live-list` provides instant content updates from the client without user interaction, such as refreshing or navigating to a different page.
+it can update the DOM without user interaction, such as refreshing or navigating to a different page.
 The core use case for this component is live blogs: coverage for breaking news or live events where the user can stay on or keep returning to the same page to see new updates as they come in.
 Common